 Population estimates from the United Nations Population Prospects database provide the population data used for all countries and regional aggregates.
-For the projection period, the medium variant set of estimates is selected from the four alternative projection variants (low, medium, high and constant fertility).
+For the projection period, the medium variant set of estimates is selected from the four alternative projection variants (low, medium, high, and constant fertility).
 The UN Population Prospects database was chosen because it represents a benchmark source which includes data and estimates for all countries reflected in the model.
 For reasons of consistency, the same source is used for both the historical population estimates and the projection data.

 The other macroeconomic series used in Aglink-Cosimo are real GDP, the GDP deflator, the private consumption expenditure (PCE) deflator and exchange rates expressed as the local currency value of one USD.
-Historical data for these series in OECD countries as well as Brazil, Argentina, China, and
+Historical data for these series in OECD countries as well as Brazil, Argentina, China, and the Russian Federation are consistent with those published in the latest OECD Economic Outlook (www.oecd.org/eco/economicoutlook.htm).
+For other economies, historical macroeconomic data were obtained from the World Economic Outlook database of the International Monetary Fund (IMF).
+Assumptions for future years are based on the recent medium-term macroeconomic projections of the OECD Economics Department, projections of the OECD Economic Outlook and projections of the IMF.

-&lt;sup>4 Trade data for regions, e.g. the European Union or regional aggregates of developing countries, refer only to extraregional trade.
+4 Trade data for regions, e.g. the European Union or regional aggregates of developing countries, refer only to extraregional trade.
 This approach results in a smaller overall trade figure than cumulated national statistics.
 For further details on particular series, enquiries should be directed to the OECD and FAO.